chrisruffalo/ee-config/README.md

 	}
 ```

-Using this method you'll be able to implement whatever crazy scheme you can come up with to create your applications configuration.
+Using this method you'll be able to implement whatever crazy scheme you can come up with to create your application's configuration.

 ## Other